akanadocs/docs-test/ag/howto/howto_implement_2_way_ssl.md

 ![](images/imp_2way_ssl_3.jpg)

+On the **Manage Outbound Identities** page, check the **Use Incoming Identities as Outbound Identities** box, as shown above.
+When you check this box, the platform uses the HTTP client's mutual SSL certificate.
+This allows using different client certificates for each service.
+If the box isn't checked, the listener certificate is used.

 1. In *Policy Manager Workbench*, select the virtual service you would like to attach an Outbound Certificate to.
 2. On the *Service Details* screen, click **Manage PKI Keys** from the *Actions* portlet.
 3. On the *Select Key Management Option* screen.
 Two options can be used.